minjo1234/TIL/3.Resource/CS/Cloud/VM/Partition.md

 **LVM(Logical Volume Manager) Concept and Setting Rule**

-LVM is a part of kernel that
+LVM is a part of kernel that management space efficiently and flexible